asahium/university-homeworks/README.md

 # university-homeworks

-here are my homework from HSE AMI
+here are my homework from HSE CUB NUP